It all started when I've seen the instructable "Binary Game" by Keebie81

 You must buy a bottle of Ferric Chloride (FeCl3) to remove the copper from the surface.

 !!!
-PAY ATTENTION !!! : Use glasses and gloves When You use this substance, Because It's corrosive for the skin, and watch out your clothes, Because if even a single drop goes on them, they will be permanently ruined.
+PAY ATTENTION !!! : Use glasses and gloves When You use this substance, Because It's corrosive to the skin, and watch out your clothes, Because if even a single drop goes on them, they will be permanently ruined.

 Put it into a plastic recipient copper, not aluminum or other metal, and then put as much FeCl3 until to submerge the copper.